Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 These decisions create long-term consequences across the organization.

-They should not be decided independently by a single team.
+They should not be made independently by whichever team happens to act first.

-## Example: Security Decisions
+Final authority may sit with Enterprise Architecture, technology leadership, management, an investment forum, or another explicitly authorized body.

-Security decision rights are often particularly unclear.
+### Security and Risk Decisions

-A security team may define:
+Security functions may define:

 - Mandatory controls
 - Security standards